-- Successful completion of the prerequisite, Beginning Arabic or Hebrew, or a demonstrated equivalent competence. - 2.
-Completion of three non-language AME program courses. - Completion of three non-language related courses.
-Consult minor adviser for course options. - Course work from GER courses may be used to fulfill the unit requirements for the minor.
+- 1. Completion of the language prerequisite, or a demonstrated equivalent competence. - 2.
+In the case of Arabic completion of six non-language courses including three from the AME program. - 3.
+In the case of Hebrew and African languages, completion of six nonlanguage related courses.
+Consult minor adviser for course options. - 4.
+Course work from GER courses may be used to fulfill the unit requirements for the minor.
 LANGUAGE TRACK Requirements are: